Liquid Waste Management Plan

 Are there any plans to include an RV Sani Dump in the DLC area?

-Brad asked almost 3 years ago
+Brad asked over 3 years ago

 Thank you for the question.
 There are two sani dumps already in Lake Country, both at local campgrounds.
 The District is investigating the possibility of a third Sani Dump.